yvelikova/axway-open-docs/content/en/docs/apimgmt_multi_dc/multi_datacenter_config.md

 "linkTitle": "Multi-datacenter configuration",
 "weight":"32",
 "date": "2019-10-02",
-"description": "Learn the recommended configuration for each API Management data type."
+"description": "Recommended configuration for each API Management data type."
 }

-This page describes the recommended configuration for each API Management data type.
-It explains the following for each data type:
+This section explains the following for each data type:

 * If the data can be replicated across both datacenters (for example, by deploying in both datacenters or automatic replication)
 * How to configure the replication (for example, by configuring Apache Cassandra, Ehcache, or RDBMS)
 * How to install and configure API Gateway and API Manager in multiple datacenters, and how to optimize performance

-For details on recommended architecture, see [Multi-datacenter deployment](/docs/apigtw_install/multi_datacenter_intro).
+For details on recommended architecture, see [Multi-datacenter deployment](/docs/apimgmt_multi_dc/#multi-datacenter-deployment).

 ## API Management configuration